-- Push in desired control knob and turn to IGNITE position - and maintaining the knob pushed in, press down on the spark pump a few times, you will hear the igniter "click". - NOTE: If the burner does not light within about ten seconds or if the flame should go out during cooking, turn the burner off.
+- Depress the desired burner knob and turn counter-clockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - Turn the SPARK knob, you will hear the igniter "click".

+NOTE: If the burner does not light within about ten seconds or if the flame should go out during cooking, turn the burner off.
 If gas has accumulated and a strong gas odor is detected, open a window and wait 5 minutes for the gas odor to disappear before relighting the burner.